sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     > - Add all the needed Workflow Management roles collections to your user.

-These steps complete the setup of the Workflow Management in your trial account.
+These steps complete the set up of the Workflow Management in your trial account.
 In the next tutorial, you will access the sample content of these different capabilities, set them up in your account and then run to get an integrated experience.

 [VALIDATE_1]
 [ACCORDION-END]